Wednesday December 8th 2004

 Basic calculations on bonds

-The opportunity cost of capital of a new bond
+The opportunity cost of capital of a

 The NPV of a new bond is zero